Survivor benefit nomination form

 The information on this page has been developed to give you an understanding of the survivor benefits available in the PEPF and the JTSF.
 All benefits payable are subject to conditions set in the legislation governing the respective schemes.

-The form below allows you to inform the Pension Team of any potential beneficiaries who may receive a benefit from the respective scheme in the event of your death.
+Use the online form below to tell the Pension Team of any potential beneficiaries who may receive a benefit from the respective scheme in the event of your death.
+Beneficiaries can be your spouse, cohabiting partner or civil partner.

 Nominate someone for a survivor benefit